Fabry-Perot interferometer with quantum well mirror for controllable dispersion compensation: Principle of operation

 The compensation at normal incidence, which is particularly interesting for practical applications, imposes rather strong requirements on the QW quality.
-For example, in the case of GaAs/vacuum interface ($n_1 = 1$, $n_2 \approx 3.6$) the quality factor for the normal compensation should be $F \approx 0.86$, what is beyond the capabilities of current QWs growth methods.
-This requirement can be relaxed if the multiple QW (MQW) structure is used instead of the single QW (Fig.~\ref{fig_structure}(b)).
-The MQW structure consists from $N$ QWs separated by $\lambda / 2$ layers so that the reflection from these QWs interferes constructively \cite{Ivchenko2005}.
-If all the QWs have approximately the same $\gamma$ and $\Gamma$ values then all previous calculations remains the same except for the replacement of the single QW quality factor $F$ with effective quality factor $N \cdot F_0$, where $F_0$ is the quality factor of single QW in the MQW.
-In this case even for the low-quality QWs the compensation at normal incidence still could be observed for proper MQW structure.
-It should be noted that $F > 1$ is also achievable for MQW structures.
-In this situation, compensation becomes impossible.
+For example, in the case of GaAs/vacuum interface ($n_1 = 1$, $n_2 \approx 3.6$) the value of quality factor F for the normal compensation has to be equal to approximately 0.86, which is beyond the capabilities of current QW growth methods.
+This requirement can be relaxed by substituting the single QW design with a multiple QW (MQW) structure (Fig.~\ref{fig_structure}b).
+The MQW structure consists of $N$ QW layers, which are separated by $\lambda / 2$, in order to have the reflections from different QW interfaces interfering constructively\cite{Ivchenko2005}.
+If all the QWs have approximately the same $\gamma$ and $\Gamma$ values, all the earlier calculations remain the same.
+However, the single QW quality factor $F$ has to be replaced by effective quality factor $N \cdot F_0$, where $F_0$ is the quality factor of a single QW in the MQW structure.
+In this case the compensation at normal incidence still could be observed for a MQW structure composed of low-quality QWs.
+Notably, $F > 1$ is also achievable for MQW structures, although in this situation the compensation becomes impossible.